r41d/DoubleFurnace/README.md

 # Changelog

+## 0.1.3
+- Double Furnace can now also perform normal smelting

 ## 0.1.1
 - Fixed a bug: double-iron recipe wasn't enabled by default and wasn't granted by the double-smelting-tech research.
 - Improved locale strings